A whole new way to game

-So get ready to throw barstools, chairs and empty beer bottles at the wall when you lose because Pool Nation VR is the most comical and somehow realistic depiction of everyone's favorite tabletop sport.
+So get ready to throw barstools, chairs and empty beer bottles at the wall when you lose because SportsBar VR is the most comical and somehow realistic depiction of everyone's favorite tabletop sport.
 And, hey, it's not just pool you get to experience – developer Cherry Pop Games gives you the whole bar.
 Yes, you can even go for a few rounds of darts if you're so inclined.